 How many hackers does it take to create the perfect omnichannel e-commerce storefront?
-SAP Upscale Commerce is about to find out - join us!
+SAP Commerce Cloud is about to find out - join us!

 The shift to digital storefronts switched into the highest gear during COVID, forcing retailers to move from talk to action overnight.
 Instead of thinking about simply adding an app to their arsenal, companies had to take a look at what channels their customers use, how they begin their shopping journeys, and how they can continue serving them with new ones.

 In early 2020, retailers that made all or most of their sales in-store had to create or improve their online shops and supply chains to be able to stay in business.
 This illuminated the fact that e-commerce has to work out of the box.
 No retailer has the ability to wait six or more months to spin up an digital storefront.

 Instead, an e-commerce shop that can be launched within days offers multiple benefits, including:

 - Enabling retailers to try out a new concept

 - Making quick business decisions based on preliminary data